How Should I Present My Roadmap to the Executive Team?

 Executives expect you to know your product better than anyone.
 And they expect you to be prepared and advocate for your customers and the business.

-So present your plans in a way that shows your product, market, and customer mastery.
+So present your product management plans in a way that shows your product, market, and customer mastery.
 Remember that everyone in the room ultimately shares the same goal — to deliver value to the customers and the company.
-Be confident that your work is part of this.
+Be confident that your work is part of this process.

 And even better, show that value every chance you get.